irfanshehzadsandhu/logseq/pages/Common web application architectures.md

 			- Layered architecture helps Application to enforce restriction which layers can communicate with layers.
 This also help to achieve encapsulation.
 			- Testing part is pending and will discuss it later with Arslan or any other peer.
 - # Clean Architecture
-	- Applications that follows [[Dependency Inversion Principle]] or domain driven design principles tend to arrive at a similar architecture (clean or onion architecture)
+	- Applications that follows [[Dependency Inversion Principle]] or domain driven design principles tend to arrive at a similar architecture [[Clean Architecture]] or Onion Architecture
-	-
 - Questions
 	- What are swapping out implementations?
 	- Data Access Layer ?